Symphony No. 8 (Bruckner): Instrumentation

-The 1887 version requires an instrumentation of three each of the following woodwind: flutes, a piccolo in the climax of the Adagio, and doubling the third flute in the Finale, oboes, clarinets, bassoons (the third doubling as contrabassoon in the Finale), and eight horns – the triple woodwinds and horns 5 to 8, however, only enter in the Finale (with double woodwind and four horns for the earlier movements) – in addition to three trumpets, three trombones, a quartet of Wagner tubas and a single contrabass tuba, along with timpani, cymbals, triangle, three harps, and strings.The 1890 version deletes the piccolo part, and extends the triple woodwinds and calls for eight horns on all four movements.
+The 1887 version is scored for three flutes, a piccolo in the climax of the Adagio, three oboes, three clarinets and three bassoons.
+The third part of each woodwind only appear in the Finale, while the third bassoon also doubles as contrabassoon in the Finale.
+The brass include eight horns – with horns 5 to 8 only appearing in the Finale.
+In addition, there are three trumpets, three trombones, four Wagner tubas and a single contrabass tuba, along with timpani, cymbals, triangle, three harps, and strings.The 1890 version deletes the piccolo part, and extends the triple woodwinds and calls for eight horns on all four movements.
 Horns 5 to 8 replace the Wagner tubas in most of the first and third movements, doubling as Wagner tubas at some points of the symphony.This is the only symphony where Bruckner employs the harp.
 This was, in total, the largest orchestra Bruckner ever used (since the Ninth Symphony, which uses an otherwise identical orchestra, does not require harps and percussion other than timpani).